 Helping kids develop an appropriate framework to address emotions

-A calm-down jar is an effective tool which can help your child learn to manage strong emotions by herself.
-It is a jar in which you place papers or images on which different activities are proposed.
+An example of an effective tool you can use to help your child deal with difficult emotions is a calm-down jar.
+This refers to a jar in which you place papers or images on which different activities are proposed.
 Your child can turn to the calm-down jar and pick an activity whenever he or she experiences strong emotions.

 An effective calm-down jar should have:

-- Activities to unwind: Blow bubbles, blow a balloon, colour a mandala, read a book, listen to music, etc.
+- Activities to unwind: Blow bubbles, blow a balloon, color a mandala, read a book, listen to music, etc.

 - Activities to comfort: Favourite toys, hugs